-- Must be an NSAA member for the current and preceding ski season; please contact the NSAA office to verify your membership status before applying.
-Please note: Eagle River Nordic Ski Club and NSAA are different clubs.
+- NSAA membership for the current and preceding ski season.
+Contact the NSAA office to verify your membership status before applying.
+Please note: Chugiak – Eagle River Nordic Ski Club, Cross Country Alaska, and NSAA are separate organizations.

-- Be a member of the high school cross-country ski team during junior and senior years
+- Member of a high school cross-country ski team in the applicant’s junior and senior years.

 Questions or comments about the NSAA Scholarships Program?

 2021 NSAA Scholarship Awardees

 Congratulations to the 2021 NSAA Scholarship Awardees!
 We are proud of their accomplishments and look forward to hearing about their adventures.